 Club Articles 2026

-For those of you new to Blue Fox reading the forthcoming stories, as they build over the year, will give you an insight into what this club is all about and what we value … I hope that it inspires you to dust down them boots and explore the great outdoors(?).
+For those of you new to Blue Fox reading the forthcoming stories, as they build over the year, will give you an insight into what this club is all about and what we value … we hope that it inspires you to dust down them boots and explore the great outdoors(?).
 In reality it will probably put you off walking for life!!!

-WALK ~ “The Kingdom Of The Seven Valleys” (minus two!), PEAK DISTRICT ~ 10.01.26
+WALK ~ “The Kingdom Of The Seven Valleys” (minus two!), PEAKS ~ 10.01.26 ~ by Vinnie

 I have taken more people on this one, over the years, than any other walk I can recall … now established as one of our CLASSICS.
 It is normally reserved for just before Christmas, for a good reason.
 With short daylight, the object is to descend into Valley Number Six as sunset approaches.
 By the time we exit it, we are in complete darkness … a great (and very necessary) opportunity to demonstrate the art of night navigation.